Cherokee–American wars: Post-Revolution: the Watts years (1792–1795)

 At his own previous request, Dragging Canoe was succeeded as leader of the Lower Cherokee by John Watts, although The Bowl succeeded him as headman of Running Water.
 Bloody Fellow and Doublehead continued Dragging Canoe's policy of Indian unity, including an agreement with McGillivray of the Upper Muscogee to build joint blockhouses from which warriors of both tribes could operate at the confluence of the Tennessee and Clinch Rivers, at Running Water and at Muscle Shoals.

 Watts, Tahlonteeskee, and 'Young Dragging Canoe' (whose actual name was Tsula, or "Red Fox") traveled to Pensacola in May at the invitation of Arturo O'Neill de Tyrone, Spanish governor of West Florida.
 They took with them letters of introduction from John McDonald.
 Once there, they forged a treaty with O'Neill for arms and supplies.
 Upon returning north, Watts moved his base of operations to Willstown.

 Meanwhile, John McDonald, now British Indian Affairs Superintendent, moved to Turkeytown with his assistant Daniel Ross and their families.
 Some of the older chiefs, such as The Glass of Running Water, The Breath of Nickajack, and Dick Justice of Stecoyee, abstained from active warfare but did nothing to stop the warriors in their towns from taking part in raids and campaigns.

 The Trans-Appalachian communities formerly of North Carolina became the Southwest Territory of the United States in 1790.
 For administrative purposes, the territorial government grouped the counties in the Overmountain region together as the Washington District, while those in the Cumberland region became the Mero District, already the name for its judicial district since 1788.

 Cherokee and Muscogee warriors and their Shawnee guests began raiding both districts of the Southwest Territory.
 In April 1792, a Cherokee-Shawnee war party led by Bob Benge and Shawnee Warrior invaded the Holston region and began raids all over the vicinity.
 In the summer of 1792, a war party from Running Water led by Little Owl and the Shawnee Warrior joined them in their raids.
-On June 26, the same day that Dragging Canoe was being memorialized at the national council in Ustanali, the combined group of Cherokee, Shawnee, and a few Muscogee destroyed Zeigler's Station in Sumner County.
+On June 26, the same day that Dragging Canoe was being memorialized at the national council in Ustanali, the combined group of Cherokee, Shawnee, and a few Muscogee destroyed Ziegler's Station in Sumner County.
 This action led the Governor James Robertson of the Mero District to call up a battalion of troops to spread throughout the region as guards.